 7 foods that actually make you more hungry

-You’re hungry, so you pick up a bag of chips and start munching.
+You are hungry, so you pick up a bag of chips and start munching.
 Ten minutes later, the chips are gone, but your hunger pangs aren’t.
 What’s up with that?

-Fruit Juice
+Fruit juice

 This drink is a concentrated source of sugar.
 Even though it may contain a variety of vitamins and minerals, much of the fiber is stripped in the processing.
 There is no fat or protein to help slow the absorption of the sugar into the blood.
 Because of this, juice can cause a quick rise in blood sugar and a fast drop.
-This decline in blood sugar leaves us feeling hungry again–fast.
+This decline in blood sugar leaves you feeling hungry again.

 Yogurt

-Depending on the type and brand, yogurt can be high in sugar.
-In addition, because of its consistency, yogurt does not require chewing.
-“The act of chewing helps to increase our fullness factor.
+“The act of chewing helps to increase your fullness factor.
 Adding something such as nuts can increase chewing,” Strutzel says.
-“And including nuts can also add some healthy, unsaturated fats, which may help us feel fuller longer.”
+“And including nuts can also add some healthy, unsaturated fats, which may help you feel fuller longer.”

-For yogurt lovers, Greek yogurt is a good choice, as it has two to three times the amount of protein as regular yogurt, which can also help us feel satisfied longer.
+For yogurt lovers, Greek yogurt is a good choice as it has two to three times the amount of protein as regular yogurt, which can also help us feel satisfied longer.
 Buying plain versions of Greek yogurt and adding your own fresh fruit can help eliminate the amount of added sugars.
 Fresh fruit also provides some fiber.

 Alcohol